Social Post Throttling is happening and it may seem like the Online version of 1984!

 You have been throttled – Welcome to Selective Broadcasting

 ‘Selective Broadcasting’ aka ‘Social Post Throttling’ might sound like terms for low budget advertising where only a targeted segment of total audience is advertised but we are talking about everyday users posts being edited, not advertising filtering.
+This is one of the strategies provided by Online Marketing Services Agency like ours.
 We are discussing it as an approach taken by your social media site – Twitter, but it is happening on others – in reducing the reach of what you post.

 You might have heard about the terms “shadow banning” or “ghost banning” if you frequent sites like reddit.
 It is a practice of admins or site owner hiding malicious (or unwanted) comments from a segment of the intended receiver to lessen the effect of what users post.
 Admins advocate that it is necessary so as to deter trolls, spammers, and those who post controversial things.
 Social Post Throttling is different and not surprisingly more effective than outright banning the user because a poster does not know his/her message has not transpired to a desired number of people and believes what he/she has written has failed to gain attention.
 This ultimately leads to people being less likely to post as they are not receiving attention.
 Users seldom double check if they have been shadow banned or not.
 A simple log in from another startup account or asking their followers directly if they are still seeing their posts would uncover the truth.

 Social Post Throttling, employed by twitter, this ingenious method of cutting you from your audience base, is so effective that a person would not know they have been cut off from their target audience but will only rue the lesser attention and engagement they get.
 It’s a great way of lessening the effect of what people write and indirectly shutting them up without really having the trouble to ban them or confront them.